microsoft/AI-For-Beginners/README.md

 ## Offline access

 You can run this documentation offline by using [Docsify](https://docsify.js.org/#/).
-Fork this repo, [install Docsify](https://docsify.js.org/#/quickstart) on your local machine, and then in the `etc/docsify` folder of this repo, type `docsify serve`.
+Fork this repo, [install Docsify](https://docsify.js.org/#/quickstart) on your local machine, and then in the root folder of this repo, type `docsify serve`.
 The website will be served on port 3000 on your localhost: `localhost:3000`.
 A pdf of the curriculum is available [at this link](/etc/pdf/readme.pdf).

 ## Help Wanted!